-- 1. A concept paper that applies the concept of health promotion to the care of a patient in the Level 4 practicum setting 35% of total marks.
-Refer to Course Outline Part B for policies and other information related to the concept paper. - 2.
+- 1. A scholarly paper which discusses theory-based practice for a specific patient in the Level 4 Practicum setting 25% of total marks.
+Refer to Course Outline Part B and the detailed guidelines and marking criteria for further information related to the paper. - 2.
 An assessment of effective group participation 15% of total marks. - The three components of effective group participation include: teaching skills; facilitation skills; and professionalism. - The assessment will be by self, peer and tutor using a rating scale.
 Refer to Course Outline Part B for policies and other information related to assessment of group participation. - 3.
-A problem-solving exam based on the first health-related situation 15% of total marks. - 4.
-A final examination based on all three health-related situations discussed in Level 4 35% of total marks.
+A problem-solving exam based on the first health-related situation 20% of total marks. - 4.
+A final examination based on all three health-related situations discussed in Level 4 40% of total marks.